 To qualify for Chapter 7 bankruptcy, you’ll have to pass the Chapter 7 “means test” Ohio uses to measure your need.

 The first step of the Ohio bankruptcy means test compares your average monthly income over the last six months to the median income in your state.
-For cases filed after May 1, 2013, the median income for a single earner in Ohio is $42,814 per year, or $3,567 per month.
-For larger households, check this chart on the Department of Justice’s website for official median income information.
+For cases filed after May 1, 2018, the median income for a single earner in Ohio is $48,596 per year.
+For larger households, it’ll be more.
 Add up your income over the last six months and divide it by six.
-If the result is less than $3,567, you qualify for Chapter 7 bankruptcy.
+If the result is less than the monthly median income on the means test, you qualify for Chapter 7 bankruptcy.
 If not, you must continue to the next step of the means test.